| Home

 appearance that we discover "identical" and "mirror

-image" twins who are raised together often have very different
+image" twins that are raised together often express themselves

 Gemini,